 3 ladies and a toddler at home.
 Really???

 In 2014, my Mother in Law passed away suddenly from a heart stop and my own Mother lost a 14 year battle to cancer.
 I myself was diagnosed with 2 leaking heart valves (aortal and mitral) and was told that the lack of oxygen in my blood could cause me to die in my sleep.
 I also have cancer.
 I no longer take life for granted.
 That same year, I was also homeschooling my 2 girls.

 I look forward to the future with hope and great beginnings in believing that the world can all be good if we just started looking within and started doing one good deed every single day.
 Make another person smile and another heart sing.
 Shower the children with lots of love and bring laughter into the souls of everyone present.
 Spread the seeds of love.
 It is so easy no matter where you come from and if you do not know how, I will show you.

 Before I got married, life with my high society parents was all about hobnobbing with pretentious, affluent and the insecure ‘elite’.
 It was all about names, titles and brands.
 We used to have a yacht.
-As I observed as a silent bystander, the truly rich were the most humble and the nicest people of all.
-My mother had shown me that I were to treat the very rich exactly the same as the very poor and so I did, and my girls are imparted these very same values.
+As I observed as a silent child bystander, the truly rich were the most humble and the nicest people of all amongst the rich.
+My mother had shown me that I was to treat the very rich exactly the same as the very poor and so I did, and my girls are imparted these very same values.
 I now know no more royalty or Tan Sri or Lord.
-I don’t even give a shit who you are or what you do, but only if you have a kind heart.
+I don’t even give a shit who anyone is or what they did, only if they had a kind heart.